-Senegalese striker Sadio Mané suffers injury | Africanews
+It's official, Senegalese striker Sadio Mané to miss World Cup | Africanews

 Germany

+Aliou Cissé, the coach of the "Lions of Teranga" has to find a worthy replacement for Sadio Mané, even if the latter is irreplaceable given his status as a technical leader and the captain of the team.

+Sadio Mane, 30, has appeared in 92 games scoring a total of 33 goals and 20 assists.

-Senegalese striker, Sadio Mané, suffered an injury on Tuesday, just 12 days before Senegal's opening World Cup match in Qatar.
+Mané suffered an injury on Tuesday, just 12 days before Senegal's opening World Cup match in Qatar.

 Mané was forced to leave the pitch after 20 minutes during Bayern Munich's 6-1 Bundesliga win over Werder Bremen.